The year is 1931.

-Obviously, you can make money online by selling physical goods via an eCommerce site.
-You can sell clothes, household goods, sporting equipment, and really, just about anything you can find on Amazon.
+Obviously, you can start your own online business selling physical goods via an eCommerce site.
+You can make money online selling clothes, household goods, sporting equipment, and really, just about anything you can find on Amazon.

 Then there are handmade goods, which you can sell via sites like Etsy.

-You can sell one-of-a-kind items like handmade carvings.
+You can make money selling one-of-a-kind items like handmade carvings.
 Or you can sell a line of items, such as handmade scarves.